ome/omero-guide-matlab/docs/matlabonline.rst

 Analyze OMERO data using MATLAB Online
 ======================================

-This workflow was contributed by community, see https://github.com/mathworks/Open-Microscopy-Data-MATLAB.
-It allows to work with OMERO data via MATLAB Online.
+This workflow was contributed by the community, see https://github.com/mathworks/Open-Microscopy-Data-MATLAB.
+It allows to work with OMERO data using MATLAB Online.

 In this way, there is no need to download and install MATLAB locally as MATLAB is running in your browser.